 The Right to a Jury Trial in Criminal Cases

-The Sixth Amendment to the United States Constitution guarantees individuals the right to a trial by an impartial jury in criminal cases.
-The Sixth Amendment has been interpreted to also require a unanimous jury verdict in criminal cases in federal courts and in 48 of the 50 states.
-(Louisiana and Oregon still permit verdicts if at least 10 of the 12 jurors can agree.)
+The Sixth Amendment to the U.S. Constitution guarantees individuals the right to a trial by an impartial jury in criminal cases.
+In 49 of the 50 states (and in all federal courts), the jury’s verdict must be unanimous (Oregon still permits verdicts if at least 10 of the 12 jurors can agree.)

 How Long are Jury Deliberations?